Do contracts end automatically in the event of death?

 Who else has to be notified?

-For the sake of completeness, you should always include the death certificate when notifying about death of a relative.
-In order to notify many contractual parties quickly, you can use, for example, a template with all relevant information about the deceased person and send this to many different places.
+For completeness, you should include the death certificate (also called a death certificate or death certificate) with the notification of the death of a loved one.
+For example, for rapid notification of many parties to a contract, you can write a template with all the relevant information about the deceased and send it to the various agencies.

 You might also be interested in: